Tax Preparation Help

 • The seller can show satisfactory evidence of the nontaxable nature of the transaction and has no reason to believe the evidence is false.

 Feedstock purposes.
-Only the $.001 per gallon LUST tax is imposed on the removal or entry of undyed kerosene if all the following conditions are met.
+The $.001 per gallon LUST tax is imposed on the removal or entry of undyed kerosene if all the following conditions are met.

 1. The person otherwise liable for tax (position holder, refiner, or enterer) is a registrant.